 The check-in process was as efficient and modern as the condo lifestyle claims to be—no human interaction, the keys were inside the apartment and the parking spot number was provided over the phone.

 “Do people actually live there?
-This is so weird…” I muttered as we walked through the immaculate white lobby, unlocking doors with our pass.
+This is so weird…” I muttered as we walked through the immaculate white lobby, unlocking doors with our passes.

-There were two rows of elevators face each other—half for low-rise units, up to the 37th floor, half for the high-rise units, up to the 67th floor.
+There were two rows of elevators facing each other—half for low-rise units, up to the 37th floor, half for the high-rise units, up to the 67th floor.

 I felt my ear pop around the 30th floor.